Call for Nominations To Open in December 2018

 Please complete the electronic form below.
 Nominators must provide:

-- Name, address, and e-mail of the woman being nominated
+- Name, phone and e-mail of the woman being nominated

-- A nomination letter with specific examples of the actions and accomplishments of the nominee that meet the criteria listed above
+- A nomination statement with specific examples of the actions and accomplishments of the nominee that meet the criteria listed above

 Nominators may also include: